DevHead-LLC/RisingPunk/mobile/current-task.md

 ====================================
 AI MUST READ SECTION BELOW!
 START.
 ====================================
-# IMPORTANT RULE: Only do what is necessary for the current batch/step.
+# IMPORTANT RULE: Only do what is necessary for the current batch/step && DO NOT USE legacy files - create new ones with unique names.

 # CRITICAL AI DIRECTIVES - READ BEFORE IMPLEMENTING ANY BATCH